bobintornado/bobintornado.github.io/_posts/2015-12-29-Multiple-Images-Uploading-With-CarrierWave-and-PostgreSQL-Array.markdown

 {% endhighlight %}

-Now we let's visit `show` page of a single individual gallery, and we should be able to use the there form to add more images to the the gallery.
+Now we let's visit `show` page of a single individual gallery, and we should be able to use the form there to add more images to existing galleries.

 ## Step 5 Implement remove single image feature